-Key indicator 2: The profile of PESSP/ A being raised across the school as a to ool for whole sch nool improvement Percentage of total allocation: 2% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: consolidate through practice: To be completed July 2022 To be completed July 2022 a) Celebrate positivity of PESSPA PE subject leader to ensure that PESSPA is prominent around the school, raising the profile of the school in the community and create aspiration within children. a) School to continue celebrate sporting achievement PE display to champion sports stories and attainment Dedicated section on the school website, regularly updated along with prominently placed PE display boards in school.
-Continue to implement and look for opportunities to enhance. b) P.E. lead to develop the role of the Sports Crew in Year 6. b) PE lead to have Regular meetings with children to promote/plan events with a PE focus across the school.
-Investment in hoodies with the school logo to be worn at key events: Frosty Fun Run to raise money for a local charity Sport's Day Termly Challenges End of Year sports games The children have really enjoyed and taken their responsibility seriously.
-The hoodies were very well received and worn at key sporting events.
+Key indicator 2: The profile of PESSP Percentage of total allocation: Intent Implementation Impact Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: To be completed July 2023 Sustainability and suggested next steps: To be completed July 2023 a) Celebrate positivity of PESSPA PE subject leader to ensure that PESSPA is prominent around the school, raising the profile of the school in the community and create aspiration within children. b) P.E. lead to develop the role of the Sports Crew in Year 5/6. a) School to continue celebrate sporting achievement PE display to champion sports stories and attainment - boards in schoolhouse are updated regularly. b) PE lead to have Regular meetings with children to promote/plan events with a PE focus across the school.
+Investment in hoodies with the school logo to be worn at key events: investment made in hoodies from placed PE display boards in school.
+The children have really enjoyed and taken Continue to implement and look for opportunities to enhance.
 Continue to implement and ensure timetable of activities is varied.
+Frosty Fun Run to raise money for a local charity Sport's Day Half termly Challenges bands as a prize - keepie uppies, skipping squat challenge press ups End of Year sports games/Activity morning

-Key indicator 3: Increased confidence, k nowledge and skills of all staff in t teaching PE and sport Percentage of total allocation: 16% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: To be completed July 2022 Sustainability and suggested next steps: To be completed July 20 a) Raise the profile of PE and School Sports To employ a qualified dance teacher to lead lessons in addition to allocated PE time. b)Raise the profile of PE and School Sports To employ a sports company to deliver a 12 week programme of a broad range of sports not offered on the curriculum such as Frisbee, Tri Golf, hip hop dance.
-Children will experience a range of forms of dance from a specialist teacher.
-Children will experience a range of forms of sport from a specialist sport provider. £1,070 £1,680 Children worked on both dance and drama during this time and were able to put on an afternoon and evening performance to parents.
+Key indicator 3: Increased confidence, ki Percentage of total allocation Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: To be completed July 2023 Sustainability and suggested next steps: To be completed July 2023 a) Raise the profile of PE and School Sports To employ a qualified dance teacher to lead lessons in addition to allocated PE time.
+Children will experience a range of forms of dance from a specialist teacher. £1,555 Children worked on both dance and drama during this time and were able to put on an afternoon and evening performance to parents.
 The children were motivated, challenged and gained in confidence as a result.
-A successful second year of non-curriculum- based sport.
-Children expressed their enjoyment and learnt new skills.
-Continue to implement.
+Continue to implement. b)Raise the profile of PE and School Sports To block book sessions at Northampton Trampolining/gymnastic and rock-climbing venue.
+NTG Academy Children will experience a range of forms of sport from specialist instructors. £2,970 All children across the school were able to access this and thoroughly enjoyed it.
+We will definitely look to do this again in the future.
 Source alternative sports next year to vary exposure.